ckan/ckan/doc/maintaining/datastore.rst

 .. note::

-   The DataStore requires PostgreSQL 9.0 or later.
-It is possible to use the DataStore on versions prior to 9.0 (for example 8.4).
-However, the :meth:`~ckanext.datastore.logic.action.datastore_search_sql` will not be available and the set-up is slightly different.
-Make sure, you read :ref:`legacy-mode` for more details.
+   The DataStore (like CKAN) requires |postgres| 9.2 or later.
+This was released in 2012, is widely available.
+At the time of writing, the only version that is not supported by CKAN that has not been made 'end-of-life' by the
+   |postgres| community is 9.1.

+.. versionchanged:: 2.5

+   Previous CKAN (and DataStore) versions were compatible with earlier versions of |postgres|.

 1. Enable the plugin
 ====================